Increased Benefits Of Passive Investing With The Passiv Web App

 To make it simple, let’s go with 20 hours per year.
 At $99 per year, the Elite plan will cost less $5 per hour of your time.

 Is your time more valuable than $5 per hour?
-I would guess that it is if you are reading this article.
+I’m pretty sure your income earning potential is higher than that if you are reading this article.

 Furthermore, are you managing multiple accounts?
 And more than 3 funds like our Vanguard 3-fund passive investment portfolio example?